A Flatline alert matches when the total number of events is under a given threshold

 Additional options that you may want to include in your alert rule are explained below.

-is an additional option, which if you set to true then ElastAlert will make an aggregation query against Elasticsearch to get counts of documents matching each unique value of the query_key
+use_terms_query is an additional option, which if you set to true then ElastAlert will make an aggregation query against OpenSearch to get counts of documents matching each unique value of the query_key

-which can be set similarly to the query
+The query_key which can be set similarly to the query looks like this:

 query_key: "message: heartbeat*"